GoogleCloudPlatform/flink-on-k8s-operator/docs/developer_guide.md

 kubectl apply -f config/samples/flinkoperator_v1alpha1_flinksessioncluster.yaml
 ```

-Flink v1alpha1 will deploy Flink session cluster's pods, svc, etc.. on `default` namespace, and you can find out with
+Flink v1alpha1 will deploy Flink session cluster's Pods, Services, etc.. on `default` namespace, and you can find out with

 ```bash
 kubectl get pods,svc -n default
 ```

-or verify the pod is up and running with
+or verify the Pod is up and running with

 ```
 kubectl get pods,svc -n default | grep "flinksessioncluster"